 If you look at his natal chart, you will see some awesome things about the man:

 - He will die for his people.
 With Pluto in the first house in Cancer, he lets you know really quickly that he is not afraid to die for his family and for those he loves.
-Actually, with Pluto in the first house, I doubt that Mr. Castro even knows what fear is.
+Actually, with Pluto in the first house, I doubt that Mr. Castro even knows what fear is since this placement acts like a giant Leo.
 Sometimes the best person to fight the devil is another devil.
 Ironically he shares similar physical characteristics with Abe Lincoln, another 1st house Plutonian in a water sign.
 First house Plutonian water signs care about those around them and make it known to the world.

 - He is a natural military strategist.
 Because Castro cares for his people and he thinks deeply with a bit of paranoia (Gemini in 12) he developed into a military strongman with the ability to rally the people behind him (11th house Mars in Taurus trine Pallas).
 Paranoia is not always a bad thing, especially for a political leader.
 Ironically, Abe Lincoln was another air sign 12th house thinker.
 Hmmm, they have some major keys in common.

 - But do not get it twisted — he will take you OUT!
-Sometimes people who love their community deeply will do anything to save them.
-Uranus sits conjunct the Midheaven in Pisces so he does not have to go with the status quo and he feels justified about that.
+Sometimes people who love their community deeply will do anything to protect them from real or perceived dangers.
+Uranus sits conjunct the Midheaven in Pisces so he is not compelled to go with the status quo and he feels justified about that.
 And once again the comparison with his soul counterpart Abe Lincoln stands with Neptune conjunct the Midheaven in a Sagittarian 10th.
 The two do have a lot in common only Abe was a bit gentler with no planets or stars in the 8th so he did not get his hands bloody.

 A Brief Numerological Note